saraozn/tp/docs/UserGuide.md

 1. Copy the `propertymatch.jar` file to the folder you want to use as the _home folder_ for PropertyMatch.
 All data will be created and stored in that folder.
 If you are unsure where to place the folder, go to your desktop and create a folder.
 You can then copy the `propertymatch.jar` file into the folder you just created.

 1. Open the folder and double click on `propertymatch.jar` to open PropertyMatch.
+If this does not work, please open up the terminal on your computer and type in `java -jar propertymatch.jar` to start the application.
    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)